 Participant Accounts: Each participant's account is credited with the participant's contributions and an allocation of the Employers' contributions and the Plan's earnings and is charged with an allocation of administrative expenses.
 Allocations are based on participant earnings, participant contributions, or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-Any discretionary profit sharing contributions will be allocated to the Plan in the following year, prior to the due date of the corporate tax return.
+Any discretionary profit sharing contributions will be allocated to the Plan in the following year.